Frequently Asked Questions

 Q: How is the development being funded?

-RFW has secured third-party funding through a formal loan to fund the redevelopment.
-The redevelopment funding is completely separate from the RFW operations that fund the charitable services we offer to country children and families.
+RFW has secured third-party funding through a formal loan to fund the development.
+The development funding is completely separate from the RFW operations that fund the charitable services we offer to country children and families.
 RFW still relies heavily on the generosity of individuals, businesses, philanthropists and government to provide our essential services.